-We will: (17) Put in place a medium term financial plan supported by an annual review and budget setting process aligned to the corporate strategy.
+We will: (17) Put in place a Medium-Term Financial Plan supported by an annual review and budget setting process aligned to the corporate strategy.
 (18) Ensure our financial management includes forward planning of expenditure and resources, budget consultation, budget setting and monitoring and final accounts.
 The aim is to ensure that these are accurate, include information relevant to the user and are completed to agreed timescales.
 Financial Regulations further support the above by setting our policies and procedures that are to be adhered to.
-(19) Ensure the Chief Finance Officer has independent reporting as necessary to the Chief Executive, Resource Management team and members even though the post holder sits in the Corporate Strategy and development Directorate.
-What evidence/assurance is in place?
+(19) Ensure the Chief Finance Officer has independent reporting as necessary to the Chief Executive, Resource Management Meeting and Members.
+What evidence/assurance is in place? • Financial Management Arrangements and reporting; Budget Monitoring reports;